capistrano/capistrano/docs/_posts/2013-06-01-release-announcement.markdown

   it needs better `readline` support, and some more controls around what to do when things go badly on some servers, but not others.
-* **Cold Deploy** The `cap deploy:cold` is a really old legacy component, orignally from the days of the `script/spinner` where deploying cold (starting workers that weren't running), and deploying a *warm* system were different (restarting existing worker pools, which wasn't fun!)
+* **Cold Deploy** The `cap deploy:cold` is a really old legacy component, originally from the days of the `script/spinner` where deploying cold (starting workers that weren't running), and deploying a *warm* system were different (restarting existing worker pools, which wasn't fun!)
 By and large these things have gone away, and it's time `deploy:cold` went away.
 It's